-Acceptable Documentation: If you miss a deadline due to the illness or loss of a close relative, please declare an absence using the Absence Declaration Tool on ACORN as soon as possible.
+Acceptable Documentation for Missed Assessments: If you miss a deadline due to the illness or loss of a close relative, please consider the following options: declare an absence using the Absence Declaration Tool on ACORN (only 1 allowed per semester), submit a VOI form to Dr. Mack, or have a College or Accessibility Services advisor send a letter to Dr. Mack.
 Students who submit a late assignment for reasons other than medical should contact Dr. Mack directly and will likely be required to coordinate with their College Registrar to provide documentation for extenuating circumstances.
+To be considered for an extension, please contact Dr. Mack within 1 week of missing any assessment.